phase2: Full-State Vector Simulation of Quantum Time Evolution at Scale: Funding

-We acknowledge funding from the Research Project ``Molecular Recognition from Quantum Computing''.
+Funding from the Research Project ``Molecular Recognition from Quantum Computing'' is acknowledged.
 Work on ``Molecular Recognition from Quantum Computing'' was supported by Wellcome Leap as part of the Quantum for Bio (Q4Bio) Program.
-MC, JG, FW, MM also acknowledge financial support from the Novo Nordisk Foundation (Grant No. NNF20OC0059939 ``Quantum for Life'').
-MST and GCS acknowledge support from the Novo Nordisk Foundation, (Grant No. NNF22SA0081175, NNF Quantum Computing Programme and Grant No. NNF20OC0060019, Solid-Q).
-MM and MC acknowledge support from the novoSTAR Programme by NovoNordisk A/S.
+M.C., J.G., F.W. and M.M. also acknowledge financial support from the Novo Nordisk Foundation (grant no.\ NNF20OC0059939 ``Quantum for Life'').
+M.S.T., G.C.S. acknowledge support from the Novo Nordisk Foundation, (grant no.\ NNF22SA0081175, NNF Quantum Computing Programme and grant no.\ NNF20OC0060019, Solid-Q).
+M.M., M.C. acknowledge support from the novoSTAR Programme by NovoNordisk A/S.